imyuanx/chatgpt-proxy/README.md

 ## Deploy on Vercel

+> ❗️⚠️❗️**Warning: This project may violate the [Never Fair Use - Proxies and VPNs](https://vercel.com/docs/concepts/limits/fair-use-policy#never-fair-use) entries under the Vercel Terms of Use.
+Vercel hosting this project is strongly not recommended!**
+>
+> ❗️⚠️❗️**Warning: If your account is punished due to the deployment of this project to Vercel, please bear the consequences**

 If you use Vercel deploy services, you must [custom domain name](https://vercel.com/docs/concepts/get-started/assign-domain), beacuse the [custom domain name](https://vercel.com/docs/concepts/get-started/assign-domain) is not affected by the GFW, Specific operations are as follows

 <a href="https://vercel.com/import/project?template=https://github.com/imyuanx/chatgpt-proxy" target="_blank" rel="noopener noreferrer"><img src="https://vercel.com/button" alt="Deploy to Vercel"></a>